PhD Candidate in Timber Structures

 About the position

 The current PhD position is allocated to research on the effects and growth of damaging mechanisms in wooden structures.
-These damaging mechanisms can be related to several causes like creep related effects of long sustained loading, moisture fluctuations causing shape distortions and internal stresses, cyclic loading causing low and high cycle fatigue, as well as effects from growth irregularities, natural cracks and material inhomogeneities.
-Of special interest is effects that impose stresses in directions normal to the grains and/or shear stresses along the growth rings.
+These damaging mechanisms can be related to several causes like localized stresses at interfaces between different materials, creep related effects of long sustained loading, moisture fluctuations causing shape distortions and internal stresses, cyclic loading causing low and high cycle fatigue, in addition to effects from growth irregularities, natural cracks and material inhomogeneities.
+Of special interest is load situations that impose stresses in directions normal to the grains or shear stresses, or a combination thereof.
+Typical zones with possible damaging mechanisms are in connections having metallic fasteners for joining of the components, or highly stressed local areas around supports or removed material.

 You will report to the supervising professor.